skip to content

 What happens if I accumulate further points after serving the disqualification period?

 If, after the disqualification period, you commit an offence which incurs demerit points, the date of the offence and the points will be recorded on your licensing record.
-If in the ensuing three years from that date you incur 12 or more points, you will be liable for disqualification.
+If in the ensuing 3 years from that date you incur 12 or more points, you will be liable for disqualification.

 Is there any way I can keep my licence if I have exceeded the maximum demerit points?